harrygg/xmltv-tools/README.md

 * configDir - default configuration directory
 * showWebGrabConsole - Having this option to "True" will open a command line output window for each instance of WebGrab.
 * convertTimesToLocal - If set to "False" will leave the programmes timinings unmodified.
 Otherwise will convert them to the local time of the machine where wgmulti is executed.
+* GroupChannelsBySiteIni - criteria for grouping channels.
+Defaults to true, meaning that it splits the master WebGrab++.config.xml into multiple files for each siteini.
+If false, WebGrab++.config.xml will be created fo a number of channels - depending on the MaxChannelsInGroup setting.
+MaxChannelsInGroup - works only if GroupChannelsBySiteIni is set to false.
+The number of channels that should be added to each newly created WebGrab++.config.xml.

 ## xmltv_program_copy